atomic-addison/setsuna/readme.md

 });
 ```

-If you need to remove your created file, call `setsuna.deleteData` and pass it the **filename** you have previously created.
+If you need to remove your created file/storage object, call `setsuna.deleteData` and pass it the **filename** you have previously created.

 ### Here is a list of all synchronous methods: